Gregory-K/gajim-omemo-mod/README.md

 - **Advanced** : Checkout [this repository](https://github.com/Gregory-K/gajim-omemo-mod) directly into (or checkout to your previously chosen location and copy to) the `omemo` path.

+## Configuration

+Tips on tinkering with the "Advanced" settings of "OMEMO Mod".

+**UNACKNOWLEDGED_COUNT**
+*number of unacknowledged messages before a device gets marked as inactive*
+Default: 300
+Allowed: 1 - 9999
+Guide Note: As per usage patterns and SecOps demands.

+**DEFAULT_PREKEY_AMOUNT**
+*number of PreKeys to provide in the bundle*
+Default: 100
+Allowed: 80 - 999
+Guide Note: The bundle SHOULD always contain around 100 PreKeys.

+**MIN_PREKEY_AMOUNT**
+*minimum number of PreKeys to provide in the bundle*
+Default: 80
+Allowed: 25 - 999
+Guide Note: The bundle MUST always contain at least 25 PreKeys.

+**SPK_ARCHIVE_TIME**
+*time period in seconds to keep Singed PreKeys*
+Default: 1296000 seconds = 15 days
+Allowed: 86400 - 5259600 seconds (1 day to 2 months)
+Guide Note: All existing Signed PreKeys that are older than SPK_ARCHIVE_TIME will be deleted.

+**SPK_CYCLE_TIME**
+*signed PreKey rotation period*
+Default: 86400 seconds = 24 hours
+Allowed: 86400 - 2629800 seconds (1 day to 1 month)
+Guide Note: Signed PreKeys SHOULD be rotated periodically once a week to once a month.
+A faster or slower rotation period should not be required.

 ## Reasoning

 Justification for providing the end user with the ability to change the "OMEMO" `UNACKNOWLEDGED_COUNT` ("unacknowledged message count") value.

+The ability to change the "unacknowledged message count" value is the main objective of the "OMEMO Mod".
+The ability to alter the rest of the "Advanced" settings is just for tinkering around and other niche cases.

 ### Preface